 - Should I launch a new product that will require a huge investment of time, money, and effort from my team?

 - Should I rebrand the company as to increase the appeal to a far wider demographic and potentially larger audience?

 Contemplating those major changes that could potentially alter the company’s fate can feel very overwhelming.
 However, by adopting the right mindset, using your commercial awareness, and considering all contributing factors, you will substantially increase your probability of success.

-What elements should help form my decision?
+Which elements should help form my business decisions?

 Take each of the following items into account:

 - The current business climate, especially in your industry and geography.

 - Current trends and projected changes.